"About 1 out of 10 people has had a seizure. Do you know what to do if someone has a seizure near you? Read below to learn more.

 If rapid phenytoin loading is a primary goal, IV administration of CEREBYX is preferred because the time to achieve therapeutic plasma phenytoin concentrations is greater following IM than that following IV administration (see DOSAGE AND ADMINISTRATION).

-Because adverse cardiovascular reactions have occurred during and after infusions, careful cardiac monitoring is needed during and after the administration of intravenous CEREBYX.
+Because adverse cardiovascular reactions have occurred during and after infusions, careful cardiac (including respiratory) monitoring is needed during and after the administration of Intravenous CEREBYX.
 Reduction in rate of administration or discontinuation of dosing may be needed.

 Adverse cardiovascular reactions include severe hypotension and cardiac arrhythmias.
 Cardiac arrhythmias have included bradycardia, heart block, QT interval prolongation, ventricular tachycardia, and ventricular fibrillation which have resulted in asystole, cardiac arrest, and death.
 Severe complications are most commonly encountered in critically ill patients, elderly patients, and patients with hypotension and severe myocardial insufficiency.
 However, cardiac events have also been reported in adults and children without underlying cardiac disease or comorbidities and at recommended doses and infusion rates.

 Antiepileptic drugs should not be abruptly discontinued because of the possibility of increased seizure frequency, including status epilepticus.
 When, in the judgment of the clinician, the need for dosage reduction, discontinuation, or substitution of alternative antiepileptic medication arises, this should be done gradually.
 However, in the event of an allergic or hypersensitivity reaction, rapid substitution of alternative therapy may be necessary.
 In this case, alternative therapy should be an antiepileptic drug not belonging to the hydantoin chemical class.